oasis-tcs/openc2-jadn/jadn-v1.1.md

 | true    | true   | OrderedSet              | ArrayOf+unique    | Map+seq<br>MapOf+seq<br>Record+seq |
 | false   | false  | Bag                     | ArrayOf+unordered | none                               |

-Elements of Sequence and OrderedSet collections are selected by position.
+Members of an ArrayOf or Array type are selected by ordinal position.
+Members of a Record type are selected by either position or name depending on data format.
-The elements of a Bag collection cannot be selected; accessing returns an arbitrary member.
+The members of a Bag collection cannot be selected; accessing a Bag instance returns an arbitrary member.

 **Union Types**:

+A union type specifies a set of alternatives against which instances are matched.
+See [Section 3.2.2.2](#3222)

 **Conformance**: